 The lessening of political and COVID-19 uncertainties sparked equities to a strong finish in a year like no other for the global economy.
 The S&P 500 Index gained 12.2% in the fourth quarter to end 2020 up 18.4% while the large cap Russell 1000 Index rose 13.7% for the quarter and 21% for the year.
 The momentum trade that has lifted markets for the last several years showed signs of fatigue in the final three months of 2020, with value stocks outperforming growth stocks for the first time since the fourth quarter of 2018.
 The Russell 1000 Value Index gained 16.3% compared to 11.4% for the benchmark Russell 1000 Growth Index.
 Despite this reversal, growth outperformed value by over 35 percentage points for the year.

 Stocks benefited from three catalysts over the last quarter.
-Joe Biden won the presidency and will likely govern with a divided Congress (barring Democrats winning both runoff elections for Senate seats in Georgia).
-Investors cheered the outcome as the lack of a Democratic sweep removed the risks of higher taxes and more stringent regulation in the near future.
+Joe Biden won the presidency and will govern with a narrow majority in Congress.
+Investors cheered the outcome as the lack of an overwhelming Democratic mandate removed the risks of higher taxes and more stringent regulation in the near future.
 Meanwhile, positive COVID-19 vaccine trial results from Pfizer/BioNTech and Moderna increased optimism about an eventual return to normal economic activity, sparking a rally in cyclical areas of the market.
 Subsequent FDA approval and initial distribution of the vaccines in December further bolstered the upswing.
 Finally, a very dovish Federal Reserve continued to promise an accommodative stance as it relates to managing monetary policy.

 The catch-up trade for value and cyclical shares began in August but we view the latest market action as a broadening of leadership rather than a rotation out of growth stocks (Exhibit 1).
 Not all value stocks are up as financials (+5.8%) have not moved much while mid cap information technology (IT) stocks have outperformed larger names.
 While energy (+28.8%) was the best-performing sector for the quarter, IT (+12.6%), consumer discretionary (+12.9%) and communication services (+13.8%) also continued to outperform.
 These areas of the market were led by the small segment of companies most benefiting from shifts to work from home, e-commerce, cloud computing and security that continue to deliver strong results and that have been rewarded handsomely with huge price/sales ratios.
 While the pandemic may have pulled forward several years of growth and pushed up valuations, we still want to maintain meaningful exposure to these companies and the secular growth trends they are leading.